Monmouth Beach: Land of Rich & Famous

 It all began in 1871 with the formation of the Monmouth Beach Association which sought to create an exclusive resort along the Jersey Shore The owners wanted to make the area a “select place” for people of “unquestioned respectability.”
 Many wealthy and well-known families made their homes here in town during those glory years — mostly during the summer months.
 Their dwellings were the large cottages that dotted our coastline.
 Today, most are gone.

-The following famous names and families list — all who lived in town at one time or another — was compiled by borough resident Gail Gannon, who is much-admired for chronicling of old-time Monmouth Beach through her historic paintings.
+The following famous names and families list — all who lived in town at one time or another — was largely compiled by borough resident Gail Gannon, who is much-admired for chronicling of old-time Monmouth Beach through her historic paintings.

 • Guglielmo Marconi — Was the inventor of the wireless telegraph system, which helped bring on modern radio.
 The first to use wireless to transmit across the Atlantic Ocean in 1901, he lived in the town’s Galilee section in the late 1800s and used the U.S. Life-Saving Station for his wireless experiments.